 The exterior wash station feature allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the coach.
 Some models may have a water pump switch located in the service center for convenience.

-NOTE: The exterior wash station detachable hose is stored in the rear of the vehicle.
+NOTE: The exterior wash station detachable hose is stored in the rear of the vehicle or inside an exterior compartment, depending on model.

 Exterior Shower/Wash Station (Typical)